whylabs/whylogs/examples/sagemaker_sklearn_example/readme.md

 - An AWS account and AWS CLI installed
 - Python 3
 - Conda (or any dependency and environment management for Python. e.g. venv.)
-- An AWS user that have permissions for SageMakerFullAccess and pushing docker image to ECR repository.
+- An AWS user that have permissions for SageMakerFullAccess and ECR push access.

 ## Create a conda environment